Mwielscher/EWAS_CRP/README.md

 <p>
 <br/>

 The scripts to perform those analysis are depoisited in this Repo.
 Those are costum scripts, which were shared with collaborators for the paper or run on my local destop computer.
 Most Shell script are designed to run on a [SGE cluster](http://gridscheduler.sourceforge.net/htmlman/manuals.html).
-There are short example files with the folders to test scripts.
+There are short example files within the folders to test scripts.

 ## Meta analysis